-There are few better ways to beat winter’s chill then by soaking in a hot springs, and Montana has lots of great options for doing just that.
+While Montana boasts plenty of outdoor adventures like hikes in national parks and wildlife spotting, there are few better ways to beat winter’s chill than by soaking in hot springs.
+From small-town charms to luxury resorts, Montana has lots of great options for doing just that.

 YOU'RE ALL SET!

 Look out for our newsletters in your inbox soon.

 Chico Hot Springs Resort is located less than an hour southeast of the cultural attractions in Bozeman.
 It offers a relaxed atmosphere for soaking in the soothing warm waters and is also a popular spot for sipping wine and enjoying fine cuisine.
 The main lodge dates to 1900, when it was a bathing site for miners in the area, and today, it’s managed to retain much of its rustic Western charm, though it boasts modern amenities like a spa that offers a variety of massage therapies and all sorts of indulgent treatments.
 The Dining Room features an acclaimed menu with dishes that include produce straight from the property’s garden, as well as fresh, flown-in seafood.
 Go for an afternoon, a day, or spend the night, with a wide range of accommodation options available too.